Frequently asked questions

 Where can I find pre-built quants?

 On Hugging Face under mlx-community, with the OptiQ-4bit suffix.
-Thirteen quants ship as of v0.1.2: MiniCPM5-1B, Qwen3.5 (0.8B, 2B, 4B, 9B, 27B, 35B-A3B), Qwen3.6 (27B, 35B-A3B), Gemma-4 (e2b, e4b, 26B-A4B, 31B).
+OptiQ-4bit quants ship across these families: NVIDIA Nemotron 3 Nano (4B + 30B-A3B), MiniCPM5-1B, Qwen3.5 (0.8B, 2B, 4B, 9B, 27B, 35B-A3B), Qwen3.6 (27B, 35B-A3B), Gemma-4 (e2b, e4b, 12B, 26B-A4B, 31B).
 The full catalog with size and accuracy numbers is at /models.

 Can I run code execution and web search from a local chat?

 Yes.
-OptIQ Lab ships a chat surface with three tools the model can call: web_search (DuckDuckGo, no API key), python (AST-checked sandbox with PNG-inline matplotlib output), and terminal (bash one-liner with token-aware command blocking).
+OptiQ Lab ships a chat surface with three tools the model can call: web_search (DuckDuckGo, no API key), python (AST-checked sandbox with PNG-inline matplotlib output), and terminal (bash one-liner with token-aware command blocking).
 The tool-call orchestrator includes a healer for six malformed shapes that quantized models commonly emit.
 Full description.